SaroarShahan/SaroarShahan/README.md

-### Hi,

-This is Saroar Hossain Shahan, a Sr. Front-End Engineer & tech enthusiast guy.
+## Hello :wave:

+Welcome to my Github profile!

+I am **Shahan**, a **Senior Front-End Engineer** from Dhaka, based in Bangladesh.
 I love to play with ReactJS and NodeJS.
 Problem-solving and coding is my passion.
 Besides my profession, I always try to contribute to my local tech communities.

-Here is my blog: [shahansdiary.com](http://shahansdiary.com/)
+You can discover my blog at [shahansdiary.com](http://shahansdiary.com/)

 #### Technical Skills: